The Science of Stress Relief: How Massage Therapy Can Alleviate Chronic Pain

 Chronic pain affects millions of people worldwide, making it a significant health challenge.
 According to the World Health Organization, an estimated 20% of adults suffer from chronic pain.
-One major factor that can complicate pain management is stress.
+One major factor that complicates pain management is stress.
 By reducing stress, individuals often find a way to alleviate their chronic pain symptoms.
 In this post, we will discuss how massage therapy can be an effective tool for reducing stress and, consequently, helping with chronic pain.

 For example: